afrind/warp-draft/draft-ietf-moq-transport.md

   If a server receives a GOAWAY with a non-zero New Session URI Length it MUST terminate the session with a Protocol Violation.

-## MAX_SUBSCRIBE_ID {#message-max-subscribe-id}
+## MAX_SUBSCRIPTION_ID {#message-max-subscribe-id}

-A publisher sends a MAX_SUBSCRIBE_ID message to increase the number of subscriptions a subscriber can create within a session.
+A publisher sends a MAX_SUBSCRIPTION_ID message to increase the number of subscriptions a subscriber can create within a session.

-The Maximum Subscribe Id MUST only increase within a session, and receipt of a MAX_SUBSCRIBE_ID message with an equal or smaller Subscribe ID value is a 'Protocol Violation'.
+The Maximum Subscription ID MUST only increase within a session, and receipt of a MAX_SUBSCRIPTION_ID message with an equal or smaller Subscription ID value is a 'Protocol Violation'.

 ~~~
-MAX_SUBSCRIBE_ID
+MAX_SUBSCRIPTION_ID
 {
   Type (i) = 0x15,
   Length (i),
-  Subscribe ID (i),
+  Subscription ID (i),
 }
 ~~~
-{: #moq-transport-max-subscribe-id format title="MOQT MAX_SUBSCRIBE_ID Message"}
+{: #moq-transport-max-subscribe-id format title="MOQT MAX_SUBSCRIPTION_ID Message"}

-* Subscribe ID: The new Maximum Subscribe ID for the session.
-If a Subscribe ID
+* Subscription ID: The new Maximum Subscription ID for the session.
+If a Subscription ID
-{{message-subscribe-req}} equal or larger than this is received by the publisher that sent the MAX_SUBSCRIBE_ID, the publisher MUST close the session with an error of 'Too Many Subscribes'.
+{{message-subscribe-req}} equal or larger than this is received by the publisher that sent the MAX_SUBSCRIPTION_ID, the publisher MUST close the session with an error of 'Too Many Subscribes'.

-MAX_SUBSCRIBE_ID is similar to MAX_STREAMS in ({{?RFC9000, Section 4.6}}),
+MAX_SUBSCRIPTION_ID is similar to MAX_STREAMS in ({{?RFC9000, Section 4.6}}),
-and similar considerations apply when deciding how often to send MAX_SUBSCRIBE_ID.
+and similar considerations apply when deciding how often to send MAX_SUBSCRIPTION_ID.
-For example, implementations might choose to increase MAX_SUBSCRIBE_ID as subscriptions close to keep the number of subscriptions available to subscribers roughly consistent.
+For example, implementations might choose to increase MAX_SUBSCRIPTION_ID as subscriptions close to keep the number of subscriptions available to subscribers roughly consistent.

 ## SUBSCRIBES_BLOCKED {#message-subscribes-blocked}

-The SUBSCRIBES_BLOCKED message is sent when a subscriber would like to begin a new subscription, but cannot because the Subscribe ID would exceed the Maximum Subscribe ID value sent by the peer.
-The subscriber SHOULD send only one SUBSCRIBES_BLOCKED for a given Maximum Subscribe ID.
+The SUBSCRIBES_BLOCKED message is sent when a subscriber would like to begin a new subscription, but cannot because the Subscription ID would exceed the Maximum Subscription ID value sent by the peer.
+The subscriber SHOULD send only one SUBSCRIBES_BLOCKED for a given Maximum Subscription ID.

-A publisher MAY send a MAX_SUBSCRIBE_ID upon receipt of SUBSCRIBES_BLOCKED, but it MUST NOT rely on SUBSCRIBES_BLOCKED to trigger sending a MAX_SUBSCRIBE_ID, because sending SUBSCRIBES_BLOCKED is not required.
+A publisher MAY send a MAX_SUBSCRIPTION_ID upon receipt of SUBSCRIBES_BLOCKED, but it MUST NOT rely on SUBSCRIBES_BLOCKED to trigger sending a MAX_SUBSCRIPTION_ID, because sending SUBSCRIBES_BLOCKED is not required.

 ~~~
 SUBSCRIBES_BLOCKED
 {
   Type (i) = 0x1A,
   Length (i),
-  Maximum Subscribe ID (i),
+  Maximum Subscription ID (i),
 }
 ~~~
 {: #moq-transport-subscribes-blocked format title="MOQT SUBSCRIBES_BLOCKED Message"}

-* Maximum Subscribe ID: The Maximum Subscribe ID for the session on which the subscriber is blocked.
-More on Subscribe ID in {{message-subscribe-req}}.
+* Maximum Subscription ID: The Maximum Subscription ID for the session on which the subscriber is blocked.
+More on Subscription ID in {{message-subscribe-req}}.

 ## SUBSCRIBE {#message-subscribe-req}